Recognising, Anticipating, and Mitigating LLM Pollution of Online Behavioural Research: Detailed Implementation Notes

 In combination with the above statement, researchers can include a brief item on the consent or introduction pages, asking participants to actively confirm their commitment:

 \begin{quote} "I confirm that all responses I provide in this study will be my own, without the assistance of any AI tools." \end{quote}

-Researchers should ensure that the tone remains respectful and non-accusatory, to avoid undermining participant trust.
-While norm signalling may aid in reducing LLM Spillover by reassuring participants that proper safeguards are in place, it may also inadvertently suggest that such behaviour is widespread, thereby decreasing the motivation of participants who value a fair and human-only study environment.
+\paragraph{Risks \& Considerations} Researchers should ensure that the tone remains respectful and non-accusatory, to avoid undermining participant trust.
+This is because, while norm signalling may aid in reducing LLM Spillover by reassuring participants that proper safeguards are in place, it may also inadvertently suggest that such behaviour is widespread, thereby decreasing the motivation of participants who value a fair and human-only study environment.